taga3s/hono-nextjs-country-search-app/README.md

-# Country search app with Next.js, Hono, Redis and Cloudflare
+# hono-nextjs-country-search-app

-- I made this project by watching this [yt video](https://www.youtube.com/watch?v=2Y3A4deNs9A).
+- I build this project by watching https://www.youtube.com/watch?v=2Y3A4deNs9A.
 Thanks!